Renadalju/bootcamp/README.md

   * **JSON**: for programmatic use or further analysis.
   * **Markdown**: for easy viewing and sharing.
 * **CLI interface** using Typer to pass CSV files and generate reports.
-* **Prevents overwriting** of existing reports or allows creating timestamped files.

 ---